matthewbub/wussup.chat/docs/opm/thoughts.md

 10/17/2024
 Gave up on this project and went off to do other things but now im back.
 Having a surprising amount of fun working in the app after being away for a bit and am actually banging out some real features so that's nice

+10/23/2024
+Dockerized app and slapped it into a DO droplet.
+Rewrote the upload form in React (twice).
+Currency formatting is a growing pain point now, it feels like the currency is being formatted and stored in ways that conflict with one another.
+Conventions will need to be established